oasis-tcs/openc2-ap-er/oc2edr.md

 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
     * SHOULD respond with "Cannot access device" in the status text

-#### 2.3.7.2 Restart process
-Restarts a process.
-A 'process' Target MUST contain at least one property.

-OpenC2 Consumers that receive 'restart process' commands
-* but the Command Target does not contain at least one property
-    * MUST NOT respond with status code OK/200
-    * SHOULD respond with status code 400
-    * MAY respond with status code 500
-    * SHOULD respond with "Process Target does not have any properties populated" in the status text
-* but cannot access the process specified by the populated propertie(s)
-    * MUST respond with status code 500
-    * SHOULD respond with "Cannot access process" in the status text

 ### 2.3.8 Set
 OpenC2 Consumers that receive a 'set' Command: